HonokaKousaka/Contemporary-Artificial-Intelligence/Project_2/README.md

 - Function.h: Define necessary struct and claim some functions which is necessary for Problem 2.
 - Function.cpp: Details of the functions mentioned in Function.h for Problem 2.
 - Jack.cpp: Define the input and output of Problem 2.
+- Problem_2.exe: The executable file of Problem 2.